 Usage for selling, promoting a product, service, idea, etc.

-E.g. use on website, for advertising, product packaging, brochures, PR, social media, marketing, reports, etc.
+E.g., for use on website, for advertising, product packaging, brochures, PR, social media, marketing, reports, etc.

-E.g. use in magazines and newspaper articles, either print or online, books, etc.
+E.g., use in magazines and newspaper articles, either print or online, books, etc.

 A magazine will ask for an Editorial License for images before they use it in their piece — therefore, if a client plans to use images for editorial purposes, they will need such license.